 Here's what you need to know.

-Pair and connect a Bluetooth speaker and Google Home
+Pair and connect a Bluetooth speaker and Google Home or Nest speaker or display

 - Turn on your Bluetooth speaker and make sure it's in pairing mode (press the pairing button on your speaker, if possible).